alexclymo/fpUpdate/README.md

     - Code automatically stores history of last `Ma` guesses and and function evaluations in `par`.
     - Seems typical to set `Ma` to around 5 or 10.
 - **Broyden's Method**:
-    - Jacobian based method quasi-Newton method: builds an approximation to the inverse Jacobian using the history of past guesses and function evaluations.
+    - Jacobian based quasi-Newton method: builds an approximation to the inverse Jacobian using the history of past guesses and function evaluations.
     - Higher memory requirement than fixed point or Anderson method when `N` is large.
 Might be infeasible for, e.g., solving long price sequences.
     - Code automatically stores and updates inverse Jacobian in `par`.
 Uses Broyden's first (i.e. good) method, and works directly with inverse Jacobian.
 See [here](https://en.wikipedia.org/wiki/Broyden%27s_method) for details.
     - Code includes protection against small denominator in Jacobian update, and automatically resets Jacobian if it becomes ill-conditioned.